top of page

 2018-present

 I mapped the mineral stratigraphy of Mt.
 Sharp beyond the Curiosity rover traverse to understand how mineralogy changes across morphological contacts.
 These stratigraphic relationships and how they vary laterally can help constrain the crater's history, both during its lacustrine phase and long after.
-I am continuing this work by documenting diagenetic fluid events superimposed on the primary mineral stratigraphy.
+My students have also documented the diagenetic fluid events superimposed on the primary mineral stratigraphy.
+I am continuing this work as a Participating Scientist on MSL.
+(Sheppard et al., 2020; Sheppard et al., 2021; Manelski, Sheppard, et al., 2023; Ando, Sheppard, et al., 2025)

-Lake Towuti: a terrestrial analogue for Lake Gale?
+Persistence of amorphous Fe in Lake Towuti: a terrestrial analogue for Gale crater

-Lake Towuti is a redox-stratified lake in ultramafic bedrock in Indonesia.
-This provides a rare opportunity to test the hypothesis that the ancient martian lake in Gale crater was redox-stratified.
+Lake Towuti is a siderite-rich, redox-stratified lake in ultramafic bedrock in Indonesia.
 I characterized the crystalline and amorphous mineralogy of the catchment, lake basin, and a 100 m long drill core to understand what signals can be uniquely linked to lake conditions.
-I found that amorphous Fe-rich phases are created rapidly in the water column, and that they persist in ~1 million year old sediment, two observations also seen in Gale sediment.
-Towuti provides an interesting analogue that is complementary to many other cold-weather and basaltic Mars analogues because of its complex amorphous Fe history.
+I found that amorphous Fe-rich phases are created rapidly in the water column, and that they persist in >1 million year old sediment, two observations also seen in Gale crater sediment on Mars.
+Lake Towuti provides an interesting analogue that is complementary to many other cold-weather and basaltic Mars analogues because of its long-lived amorphous Fe.
+(Sheppard et al., 2019; Russell et al., 2020; Sheppard et al., 2021)

 Diamond color origin using FTIR and Raman spectroscopy